 “Agnès Sorel l’influenceuse” (Agnès Sorel the Influencer) Exhibition

-From 9th April to 6th November 2022, the Royal Chateau of Loches will showcase Agnès Sorel, first official favourite of a King of France, in this year when the 600th anniversary of her birth will be celebrated.
+In 2022, the Royal Chateau of Loches showcased Agnès Sorel, first official favourite of a King of France, in this year when the 600th anniversary of her birth will be celebrated.
 Born in 1422 into a family of minor nobility, she had a very good education in Anjou as a damsel-in-waiting to Isabelle of Lorraine, wife of King René.
 But there was another advantage that played a key role in her destiny: her beauty, which was second to none.

 Between Charles VII and Agnès Sorel: love at first sight!